gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 easily create a store for their account and deposit/withdraw/transfer fungible assets to/from it.

 The transfer flow works as below:
-1. The sender calls <code>transfer</code> on the fungible asset metadata object to transfer <code>amount</code> of fungible asset to
+1. The sender calls `transfer` on the fungible asset metadata object to transfer `amount` of fungible asset to `recipient`.
-<code>recipient</code>.
-2. The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that both the sender's and the recipient's primary stores exist.
-If either doesn't, it will be created.
+2. The fungible asset metadata object calls `ensure_primary_store_exists` to ensure that both the sender&apos;s and the recipient&apos;s primary stores exist.
+If either doesn&apos;t, it will be created.
-3. The fungible asset metadata object calls <code>withdraw</code> on the sender's primary store to withdraw <code>amount</code> of fungible asset from it.
+3. The fungible asset metadata object calls `withdraw` on the sender&apos;s primary store to withdraw `amount` of fungible asset from it.
 This emits a withdraw event.
-4. The fungible asset metadata object calls <code>deposit</code> on the recipient's primary store to deposit <code>amount</code> of fungible asset to it.
+4. The fungible asset metadata object calls `deposit` on the recipient&apos;s primary store to deposit `amount` of fungible asset to it.
 This emits an deposit event.